tagspaces/documentation/README.md

 # Introduction

-This is the first draft of documentation for TagSpaces products as of **version 3**.
-Please note, that there are still many places where we show content and screenshot from the old version 2 of the app.
+This is the documentation for the TagSpaces products as of **version 3**.

-> **Warning:** This documentation is in <b>work in progress</b> status!
+> **Note:** This documentation is in <b>work in progress</b> status.

 ## About TagSpaces
-TagSpaces is an open source, cross-platform, no backend, no login, personal data manager, and file navigator.
+TagSpaces is an open source, cross-platform, no backend, no login, file manager, organizer and browser.
 It helps you organize your files, photos and other documents with tags on different platforms and/or devices, according to your own preferences and following your own logic, by using the same smart and friendly interface everywhere.

 The following few slides explain the basics of the project.
 To navigate the presentation use the arrow keys or click on it and use the arrow key on your keyboard.